nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC3 - Add a student contact**
+**Use case: UC2 - Add a student**

 **MSS**

-1. User requests to enter student directory (UC1)
+1. User requests to view students (UC1)
-2.  tApp navigates to student directory
+2.  tApp displays the list of students
 3. User requests to add a student contact
 4.  tApp adds the student